-Our constitution does not copy the laws of neighbouring states; we are rather a pattern to others than imitators ourselves.
-Its administration favours the many instead of the few; this is why it is called a democracy. (…) The freedom which we enjoy in our government extends also to our ordinary life.
-There, far from exercising a jealous surveillance over each other, we do not feel called upon to be angry with our neighbour for doing what he likes, or even to indulge in those injurious looks which cannot fail to be offensive, although they inflict no positive penalty.
+Our constitution does not copy the laws of neighboring states; we are rather a pattern to others than imitators ourselves.
+Its administration favors the many instead of the few; this is why it is called a democracy. (…) The freedom which we enjoy in our government extends also to our ordinary life.
+There, far from exercising a jealous surveillance over each other, we do not feel called upon to be angry with our neighbor for doing what he likes, or even to indulge in those injurious looks which cannot fail to be offensive, although they inflict no positive penalty.

 And there we stand, full of that mesmerizing spirit of the past, still so alive in modern Athens.
 There we stand, at the end of this incredible experience, under the burning sun of Athens.

 Our guide, Dionysios.
 The first picture was at the Stoa of Attalos, the second picture was taken near the Kerameikos cemetery.